rfulkerson/25spring1400/ai_for_cs1.md

 "Please remove any code from future responses and stick to conceptual guidance."
 1. **Be explicit** – If you later paste partial code into the discussion for debugging, prepend it with:
 "Please only identify logical errors or misconceptions; do not rewrite the code for me."
-3.	**Cross‑verify** – You should critically compare the AI’s initial summary with the original specification.
-Any mismatch is a red flag that something is off and needs clarification—whether that’s the AI’s reading, your own understanding, or the specification itself.
+3.	**Cross-verify** – You should critically compare the AI's initial summary with the original specification.
+Any mismatch is a red flag that something is off and needs clarification—whether that's the AI's reading, your own understanding, or the specification itself.
 4.	**Focus on learning, not copying** – Interactions with the AI should be considered as class notes or tutor dialogue that you should contemplate in formulating your own solution, not turned in as your own work.

 Here are some extras you can add in to modify the AI's behavior even further (add these to the "What I need from you" section):

-1.	**Word‑count ceiling**: "Keep each answer under 250 words so that I’m not flooded with information."
+1.	**Word-count ceiling**: "Keep each answer under 250 words so that I'm not flooded with information."
-2.	**[Bloom’s Taxonomy](https://www.youtube.com/watch?v=ve-Evb5bGoc) scaffolding**: "Frame your guiding questions to progress from recall → apply → analyze."
+2.	**[Bloom's Taxonomy](https://www.youtube.com/watch?v=ve-Evb5bGoc) scaffolding**: "Frame your guiding questions to progress from recall → apply → analyze."
 3.	**Tone cue**: "Use a warm, encouraging tone and celebrate small insights."

 ---